develprr/metamatic-framework/README.md

  ```

 In this example, *update* function just leaves the original *username* attribute in the state intact, defines a new attribute *phone* and overrides *emailAddress*.
-If you used *store* here inside of *update*, username would have been deleted from the state because it was not set in the update object.
+But if you used *store* here instead of *update*, username would have been deleted from the state because it was not set in the update object.
 You can also
-use *update* function when you define a state first time, the difference is just that *update* merges new data state with the existing one whereas *store*
+use *update* function when you define a state first time, the difference is just that *update* merges a new data state with the existing one whereas *store*
 totally replaces the old data state with the new one.
 Therefore *store* is useful if you want to entirely remove some attributes from a state.

 # Implementing Your Own MetaStore Container

-Albeit Most likely *store* and *update* functions are all what you need for state container management, there may still want to be situations that user might
+Albeit *store* and *update* functions are most likely all what you need for state container management, there may still be situations that user wants
-want to do some old-school state container coding and define state containers by themselves.
-The good news is that Metamatic supports even that kind of approach
+to do some old-school state container coding and define state containers by themselves.
+The good news is that Metamatic supports even that as well.
-as well.
+And even then, it still beats most established state container frameworks in the elegance it is done!

 One wonderful thing about the Metamatic framework is that a state container as such is a plain object.
 Therefore implementing a Metamatic state container
 could not be easier.
 Another wonderful thing is that you modify the state container through direct method invocation, through very basic and plain setter methods.